ananthakumaran/paisa/docs/reference/import.md

 #### Template Management

-Paisa ships with a few builtin templates.
+Paisa ships with a few built-in templates.
 You can also create your own.
 To create a new template, edit the template and click on the `Save As` button.

+!!! tip
-> The import system is designed to be extensible.
-If you are unable to
-> create a template suitable for your CSV file, please open an issue
-> with a sample CSV file.
+    The import system is designed to be extensible and might not be intuitive if you are not accustomed to coding.
+If you are unable to create a template suitable for your file, please open an issue with a sample file, and we will provide assistance, possibly adding it to the built-in templates.

 #### Template Data